|

 How does it work?

 We follow the NFL's regular season games.
 Every week, the Bros make their predictions as to the winners.
 All picks are "straight-up," meaning we count only wins and losses and not point spreads.
 All picks for Sunday and Monday games are registered on Sunday morning prior to the scheduled kickoff of the day's first game.
-In the event of Thursday, Saturday or other midweek games, the picks for those games are made the day of the game and posted that day.
+In the event of Thursday, Saturday or other stupid midweek games, the picks for those games are usually made and posted Thursday.

-The majority of picks are done via a live telephone call on game day.
+The majority of picks are done via email or a live telephone call on game day.
 As a courtesy, the player who is behind in any given week generally gets to announce his pick for each game after his opponent.
 Theoretically, this prevents the leader from changing his picks at the last minute in an effort to avoid a split that could help his opponent's cause.
-We try to be fair, however, even when we don't follow this practice.
+We try to be fair, however, even when we don't follow this practice (which seems to be often.)
 Our simple motto always has been: "Pick the winners."
 The more you can manage that, the better your chances of winning the trophy.

-At the end of Week 17 we add up the total number of correct predictions to determine the winner.
-Then the Bros shake hands, a trophy is presented and the winner consoles the loser or does his best "in your face" dance occasionally both.
+At the end of Week 18 (whose idea was it to add that pesky extra week?) we add up the total correct predictions to determine the winner.
+Then the Bros shake hands, a trophy is presented and the winner consoles the loser or does his best "in your face" dance — occasionally both.
 If the contest is tied at the end of the regular season, the playoffs and Super Bowl (affectionately referred to around here as the "Stupor Bore") are used as a tie-breaker.
 That has happened only twice in the history of the Gehlke Bros. competition.

 Explain the charts you use on the weekly updates and how they work.

-A couple of years ago we adopted the multi-colored grid format for our picks that we still use.
+A few years ago we adopted the multi-colored grid format for our picks that we still use in a somewhat updated form.
 Under each of our handsome mugs you will find our season-to-date record, followed beneath it by our record for any given week.
 The teams we predict as winners are listed in yellow.
 If we are correct, the team name turns green.
 If we're wrong... ah well, we just leave it yellow.
 (But we're rarely wrong, of course.)
 The winners are also boldfaced in the schedule column.
 The colorful icon in the upper left corner indicates which Bro is in the lead for the season, and by how many games over second place.
-Sean is represented by a nuclear blast, Glenn by smiley faces, and Ben by stars.
+In the pre-2015 grids Sean is represented by a nuclear blast, Glenn by smiley faces, and Ben by stars.
 (More on Ben in a moment.)

 In past years we used a different format.
 If you are looking at the archives and need guidance, here is how to interpret the older symbols: